mgreiler/se-unlocked/Transcripts/EP_35_Felienne_Hermans.md

+---
-# Episode 35: How Programmers Think and Learn
+episode: "Episode 35: How Programmers Think and Learn"
+permalink: /how-programmers-think-and-learn
+status: publish
+type: transcript
+---

 **Michaela:** [00:00:00] Hello, and welcome to the soft engineering unlocked podcast.
 I'm your host, Dr. McKayla.
 And today I have the pleasure to talk to Felienne